rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 #### Pre-commits / linting

 When committing, pre-commit must run to verify your changes.
 They must be passing to be pushed up.
 This is an absolute requirement, even for roles.
+There are very rare exceptions to this rule and they may be granted depending on what it is.

 When the linter passes, a push can be performed.
 After that, if a PR is necessary, open one.
 Otherwise, it should be free to use locally or in AWX.